Nov 14, 2023

 However, you can’t add new files or folders to .tar.gz or .tar.bz2 files.

-Verifying a tar Archive File in Linux
+Using tar Command to Verify a tar Archive File

 You can employ the tar command to verify compressed archives.
 Here’s a command example: